Teacher video: Regular verb endings

 This video is part of Kapow Primary’s Spanish scheme of work – Vocabulary.
 It offers teachers clear explanations and examples to support accurate modelling of conjugation patterns.
 Pupils are not expected to memorise all forms at this stage, but will begin to spot the differences and identify verb endings through listening and reading.
 You will also touch on the concept of irregular verbs, where the changes affect the verb stem rather than the endings, giving a fuller picture of how Spanish verbs behave.
 This lesson lays essential groundwork for developing pupils’ comprehension and fluency in future language learning.

-Spanish, Upper key stage 2, Year 6, Unit 5: Free time in Spain, Lesson 1: Who is doing that?
+Spanish, key stage 2, Year 6, Unit 5: Free time in Spain, Lesson 1: Who is doing that?